 Choosing courage over comfort means confronting these uncomfortable feelings whenever they come up.
 Don’t run away or busy yourself!

-So often, we look outward to soothe ourselves whenever the going gets tough.
-We immerse ourselves in nature, alcohol, intimate relationships, pampering, etc. We distance ourselves from feeling the discomfort thinking that we can avoid it completely– but it’s always waiting there for us as a result.
+So often, we look outwardly to soothe ourselves whenever the going gets tough.
+We immerse ourselves in nature, alcohol, intimate relationships, pampering, food, etc. We distance ourselves from feeling the discomfort thinking that we can avoid it completely– but it’s always waiting there for us as a result.

 In these situations, the experience of resistance causes so much of the pain– and this is when we suffer the most.

-When we practice allowing and being with what is (yes, this is also another thing you can practice in meditation) it’s like a dam is removed from a river and life can flow.
+When we practice simply allowing and being with what is (yes, this is also another thing you can practice in meditation) it’s like a dam is removed from a river and life can flow.
 Letting go of needing to fix things is important.
 Practice holding and being with these feelings, instead.
-Acknowledge that “Yup, this sucks— but that’s okay, because sometimes things in life suck.”
+Acknowledge that “Yup, this sucks— but that’s okay because sometimes things just suck and you’ll eventually swing right back.”

 3 – Take Time To Rest